TeoNikolov/genea_visualizer/README.md

 - `-rx`, X resolution for video (default: 1440)
 - `-ry`, Y resolution for video (default:1080)

-There is also a `config.json`, file that can hold some relevant values, so you don't need to write them every time
+There is also a `config.json`, file that can hold some relevant values, so you don't need to write them every time.
+The output name `-n` is currently set based on the name of the input file.

 On Windows, you may write something like this:
 `& "C:\...\Steam\steamapps\common\Blender\blender.exe" -b --python ./Genea_leaderboard.py -- -o "C:\...\rendered" -ind "C:\...\samples" -ina "C:\...\beat_v2.0.0\beat_english_v2.0.0\wave16k" -v -s 0 -d 10`

 Tip: Tweak `-d, --duration <frame count>`, to smaller values to decrease render time and speed up your testing.